 - get control over computers, users, and organizational units

-Some Best Practices to Protect Domain Controllers
+Best Practices for Securing Domain Controllers

-Secure Domain Controllers physically
+Secure Domain Controllers Physically

-Implement a mechanism to administer Domain Controllers
+Implement a Mechanism to Administer Domain Controllers

-Limit network access to Domain Controllers
+Limit Network Access to Domain Controllers

-Use the most updated version of Windows Server
+Use the Most Updated Version of Windows Server

-Implement a security policy and configure adequate security measures to protect Domain Controllers.
+Careless security configurations are often exploited by cybercriminals to gain access to computer systems so it is essential to implement a security policy and configure adequate security measures to protect Domain Controllers.
 Security policies can be enforced through GPOs.
-One can modify the default DC policy or can create a new GPO and enforce it on the Domain controllers Organizational Unit.
-Various Microsoft tools and trusted third-party tools like LepideAuditor Suite (http://www.lepide.com/lepideauditor/) can be tried for the purpose.
+The default Domain Controller policy can be modified or a new one created and enforced on the Domain Controller’s Organizational Unit.
+Various Microsoft tools and trusted third-party tools like the Lepide Data Security Platform can be used for this purpose.

 Limit what is run on Domain Controllers